Geodego/data_engineering_azure/4-azure_data_pipelines/6-Project.md

 - SQL DB table for the summary data (`NYC_Payroll_Summary` SQL table)

 then:
-- Create new data flow and name it `Dataflow Summary`
+- Create new data flow and name it `dataflow_summary`
 - Add **source** as payroll 2020 data from SQL DB
 - Add another **source** as payroll 2021 data from SQL DB
 - Make sure to do any source to target mappings if required.
 This can be done by adding a **Select** activity before